ioggstream/draft-polli-resource-digests-http/draft-polli-resource-digests-http.md

   > The Content-MD5 header field has been removed because it was
   >  inconsistently implemented with respect to partial responses.

-RFC 3230 provided a more flexible solution introducing the concept of "instance", and the headers Digest and Want-Digest.
+[RFC3230] provided a more flexible solution introducing the concept of "instance", and the headers Digest and Want-Digest.

 ## This proposal